Salim Khelifi

-Salim Khelifi (born 26 January 1994) is a professional footballer who plays as a midfielder for Perth Glory in the A-League Men.
+Salim Khelifi (born 26 January 1994) is a professional footballer who plays as a winger for Puerto Cabello.
 Born in Switzerland, he was a youth international for Switzerland before representing the Tunisia national team.

 Club career

+Lausanne-Sport

 Khelifi made his professional debut on 6 August 2012 for Lausanne-Sport against Servette in a Swiss Super League match.
 He scored his first league goal for the club on 17 November 2012 in a 3–0 home win against Thun.

+Eintracht Braunschweig

 In January 2014 Khelifi joined Eintracht Braunschweig, who played in the Bundesliga at the time.
 He made his debut in the Bundesliga on 3 May 2014, replacing Karim Bellarabi in the 88th minute of Braunschweig's home game against FC Augsburg.

+FC Zürich

 On 21 June 2018, Khelifi signed a three-year contract with Swiss side FC Zürich.

 On 23 August 2019, Khelifi joined Holstein Kiel on a season-long loan deal with an option to make the deal permanent.

 On 21 May 2022, Zürich announced that Khelifi's contract will not be extended.

+Perth Glory

 In September 2022, Khelifi joined Australian A-League Men club Perth Glory on a one-year contract.
 In December 2022, his contract was extended for another two seasons.

+In January 2024, Khelifi was loaned to Melbourne Victory for the remainder of the 2023-24 A-League.
+Perth Glory confirmed that it was not their decision to accept the loan offer, but they were instructed to do so by the Australian Professional Leagues (APL).
+Perth Glory was in administration at the time as attempts were made to find a buyer for the club, and they were also blocked from signing any new players or extending any loans.